-The Sentence Review Commissioners are an independent body made up of a Chairman and six other Commissioners appointed by the Secretary of State.
+The Sentence Review Commissioners are an independent body made up of a Chairman and five other Commissioners\ appointed by the Secretary of State.
 The following Commissioners served during the reporting period.

 Ms Clodach McGrory Chairman Practiced at the Bar in Northern Ireland from 1990 to 1995 and subsequently worked at the Law Centre (NI).
 She was a member of the Standing Advisory Commission on Human Rights from 1998 to 1999 and served a term of office on the Irish Human Rights Commission from December 2000 until August 2006.
 She was a member of the Prison Review Team which was appointed by the Minister for Justice in June 2011 to conduct a comprehensive review of the Northern Ireland Prison Service and reported in October 2012.
 She is currently a part-time Chairman of Social Security Appeal Tribunals and has been a Life Sentence Review Commissioner/Parole Commissioner since 2001.
-Ms McGrory was appointed Chairman of the Sentence Review Commissioners on the 21st January 2013.
+Ms McGrory was appointed Chairman of the Sentence Review Commissioners on 21st January 2013.
 Dr Adrian Grounds Was a University senior lecturer in forensic psychiatry at the Institute of Criminology, University of Cambridge, and an honorary consultant forensic psychiatrist in the Cambridgeshire and Peterborough NHS Foundation Trust, until retiring in 2010.
 He is now an honorary research fellow at the Institute of Criminology.
 He is also a Parole Commissioner for Northern Ireland, and a Medical Member of the First-tier Tribunal (Mental Health) in England.
-Dr Duncan Morrow An academic in the University of Ulster currently developing engagement with communities and stakeholders as part of the University's Greater Belfast Development.
-Until 2011 he was Chief Executive of the Community Relations Council (CRC) and has taken an active role in peace building and the legacy of violence in the past.
-Dr Morrow is a Parole Commissioner for Northern Ireland.
-A native of Belfast, he is married with three teenage children.
 Prof John Jackson A Professor of Law at the University of Nottingham and a qualified barrister.
 He was previously Dean of the School of Law at University College Dublin and has taught at several other universities including Queen's University Belfast, the University of Sheffield, the City University, London and University College Cardiff.
 He has held visiting professorships at Hastings College of the Law, University of California and the Faculty of Law, University of New South Wales and was a Fernand Braudel Senior Fellow at the European University Institute in 2007 - 2008.
-From 1998 to 2000 he was an Independent Assessor for the Northern Ireland Criminal Justice Review.
+From 1998 to 2000 he was an Independent Assessor for the Northern Ireland Criminal Justice Review and he has been a Life Sentence Review Commissioner/Parole Commissioner since 2002.
 Mr Timothy Thorne Tim qualified as a barrister in 1987.
 He practiced mainly in the fields of criminal defence and prosecution.
 He is a Deputy (part-time) Judge Advocate sitting in Courts Martial and a part-time judge in the First Tier Tribunal, dealing with asylum and immigration cases.
 He was also a past Deputy Chairperson of the National Health Service Tribunal and a consultant trainer to the Inns of Court School of Law in London.
 He is presently a non-Executive Director of a legal training company.
 Tim is also a Parole Commissioner for Northern Ireland.
 Ms Anne Grimes Ms Anne Grimes qualified as a solicitor in 1990.
 She worked at Law Centre (NI) for 12 years.
 She was appointed as an Immigration Judge of the First-tier Tribunal in 2002 and also as a Deputy Judge of the Upper Tribunal in 2010.
 In 2007 she was appointed a part time Legal Chairman of the Northern Ireland Valuation Tribunal.
 Anne is also a Parole Commissioner for Northern Ireland.
 Dr Micaela Greenwood Dr Micaela Greenwood is an independent business psychologist and management consultant.
 Her previous positions include Principal Occupational Psychologist at the Police Service of Northern Ireland and Associate Director of the MSc in Occupational Psychology at Queen's University of Belfast.
 Micaela is also a Parole Commissioner for Northern Ireland.

-^{} All Commissioners are paid on a part-time per diem basis and the Chairman receives an additional annual increment in respect of her duties as Chairman.
+\ All Commissioners are paid on a part-time per diem basis and the Chairman receives additional remuneration in respect of her duties as Chairman.